TeamWin/twrpme/_asus/rogphone3.markdown

 {% include twrpinstall.html %}
 <b>NOTE:</b> By default, only the current slot will be flashed.
-Checking the \"Flash to both slots\" box will flash to both the active and inactive slots.
+Checking the "Flash to both slots" box will flash to both the active and inactive slots.

 <html>